Epsilon mission

 © ESA/NASA, 2024

-Epsilon is the name given to French astronaut Sophie Adenot’s mission on the International Space Station (ISS), currently scheduled for 2026.
-It will be the first flight of a French astronaut to the ISS since Thomas Pesquet’s Alpha mission in 2021.
+Epsilon is the name given to French astronaut Sophie Adenot’s mission on the International Space Station (ISS).
+Sophie took off for space with the Crew-12 mission (NASA/SpaceX) on February 13, 2026.
+It is the first flight of a French astronaut to the ISS since Thomas Pesquet’s Alpha mission in 2021.
 Sophie Adenot will also become the second Frenchwoman on an ISS crew, 25 years after Claudie Haigneré.

 Key information